jhuang02/EcommerceProject/APIDOC.md

 }
 ```

-**Description 2:** If the search parameter (name of the product) is included in the request, the endpoint returns a JSON that contains the id, name, quantity, price, and category of the product.
+**Description 2:** If either the productName or the productId parameter is included in the query of the request, the endpoint returns a JSON that contains the id, name, quantity, price, and category of the product.

-**Example Request 2:** /ecommerce/products?search=blue jeans
+**Example Request 2:** /ecommerce/products?productName=blue jeans

 **Example Output 2:**